Overview of Ondansetron Ondansetron is a medicine used to prevent and treat nausea and vomiting in patients, especially those receiving chemotherapy, radiation therapy, or recovering from surgery. It works by blocking chemicals in the body that trigger the feeling of nausea. This medication can help

 Source: FDA Adverse Event Reporting System (FAERS).
 Voluntary reports do not establish causation.

-Check interactions with ondansetron:
+Check interactions with Ondansetron:

 SafeCheck provides drug interaction information from FDA-approved product labeling (openFDA).
 This is for informational purposes only and is not medical advice.
 Always consult your healthcare provider before making medication decisions.